KDE/digikam-doc/import_tools/scanner_import.rst

 .. note::

-    Not all drivers or backends support this feature.
-In that case quit the tool, connect your scanner and restart digiKam.
+    Not all drivers or backends support the Reload feature.
+In this case, quit the tool, connect your scanner and restart digiKam.

+The main window presents the user with three sets of scan options: Basic, Advanced, and Scanner Specific.
+The **Basic Options** tab contains the most common parameters that the SANE scanner backends provide.

 .. figure:: images/scanner_basic_options.webp
     :alt: